meilisearch/documentation/reference/api/keys.md

 <RouteHighlighter method="PATCH" route="/keys/:key"/>

 Update the description, permissions, or expiration date of an API key.
-The [`key`](/reference/api/keys.md#key) is required.
+A valid API [key](/reference/api/keys.md#key) is required.

 To learn more about the variables sent in the body of the request, see the [create key](#body) endpoint.